united-security-providers/usp-core-waap/src/docs/openapi-validation.md

+# API Security

+APIs are the backbone of today's digital economy, enabling seamless interaction and integration between different software systems.
+They support the development of new applications and services by allowing third-party developers to build on existing platforms.
+This fosters innovation and drives business growth by making data and functionality more accessible.
+In essence, APIs are crucial for efficiency, scalability, and staying competitive in a fast-paced, digital world.

+Because APIs are like doorways between different software systems, they can potentially be exploited if not well-secured.
+Ensuring API security means safeguarding the data that flows through these connections.
+In today's interconnected world, a breach in one system could cascade into others.
+By securing APIs, businesses protect against data breaches, unauthorized access, and other cyber threats, forming a critical layer in a comprehensive defense strategy.

 # OpenAPI Validation

+Open API schema validation ensures that the API adheres to a predefined structure.
+This means it checks if the data being sent or received is in the correct format and follows the rules set out in the schema.
+It's like having a gatekeeper that only allows the right kind of data through.
+This reduces the risk of injecting harmful or invalid data, which could potentially exploit vulnerabilities or cause the system to behave unexpectedly.
+Validating API payload is a crucial element in security in depth for APIs.
+In essence, it helps to maintain the integrity and security of the API.

 Core WAAP has an ability to validate incoming requests and outgoing responses against the [OpenAPI Specification schema](https://www.openapis.org/).

 The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
+Core WAAP OAS schema validation can be activated selectively for API requests and response.
+If a request/response is not compliant to the schema, the transaction is blocked with a status `400 Bad Request`.

 Currently supported levels of the specification are OpenAPI 3.0 and 3.1.